- Home

 Ethylene Propylene Diene Monomer (EPDM)

 Propylene Diene Monomer (EPDM) insulation is a synthetic rubber insulation that displays outstanding heat, ozone, weather, and abrasion resistance.
 EPDM insulation also exhibits excellent electrical properties.
-Further benefits of EPDM insulation include excellent flexibility at both high and low temperatures, ranging from -55° Celsius to +150° Celsius, as well as having a good dielectric strength.
+Further benefits of EPDM insulation include excellent flexibility at both high and low temperatures, ranging from -55° Celsius to +150° Celsius, as well as having good dielectric strength.
 Propylene Diene Monomer is commonly used as a replacement material for silicone rubber in some applications.

 Comparative Properties of Rubber Insulations